Its-Just-Nans/rio201/report/README.md

 ## Introduction

 The objective of this project is to implement an IoT application.
-The IoT application should use several sensors and requests.
+The IoT application should use several sensors and network requests.
 We should use the [IoT Lab](https://www.iot-lab.info/).

-To simplify the task for the IoT lab deployment, I used the enoslib library.
+To simplify the task for the IoT lab deployment (which can be quite difficult), I used the Enoslib library.

 \newpage

 ## Architecture

 The goal of my architecture is to simulate IoT devices in a clean room.

 In a clean room, the temperature needs to be controlled.
 The same for the pressure which needs to be always bigger than the outside pressure.
 In a clean rooms there are also alarms button to press in case of emergency.
 Also there are also sometimes heavy lifting machines.
 All these aspect are in my architecture.
 Finally, in a cleanroom there is also a central computer that controls everything.

 This architecture is composed of 3 major parts: